 Continued attention to issues concerning climate change, the role of human activity in affecting climate change, and potential mitigation through regulation and legislation may have a material impact on our customers and suppliers, our operations and financial results in the future.
-Policymakers are evaluating or developing carbon regulation at the state, regional, national and international levels.
-Additionally, international treaties or agreements such as the Paris Agreement may influence legislative and regulatory decisions in the U.S. Potential climate-related regulations and legislation that could impact our business include reporting obligations, such as the climate accountability package enacted in California in late 2023, mandatory carbon reductions, carbon pricing mechanisms and trade policies, such as the European Union's Carbon Border Adjustment Mechanism, which entered into its transitional phase late in 2023, and climate-related procurement and product labeling requirements.
-The dynamic forward outlook for these potential regulations presents a challenge to large industrial companies to assess the long-term net impacts of carbon compliance costs on their operations.
-In the absence of comprehensive federal carbon legislation, numerous state, regional and federal regulatory initiatives are under development or are becoming effective, thereby creating a disjointed approach to GHG emissions control, potential carbon pricing and climate-related procurement activities.
-We intend to remain active in the discussions related to legislative and regulatory changes at the federal and state levels.
+Policymakers are evaluating or developing carbon regulation at all levels of government.
+Additionally, international treaties or agreements, such as the Paris Agreement, may influence legislative and regulatory decisions in the U.S. and Canada.
+Potential climate-related regulations and legislation that could impact our business include reporting obligations, such as the climate accountability package enacted in California in late 2023, mandatory carbon reductions, carbon pricing mechanisms and trade policies, such as the federal and provincial carbon pricing programs in Canada, the European Union's Carbon Border Adjustment Mechanism (which entered into its transitional phase late in 2023), and climate-related procurement and product labeling requirements.
+The dynamic outlook for these potential regulations limits our ability to quantify the long-term net impacts of potential carbon compliance costs to our operations.
+In the absence of comprehensive federal carbon legislation, numerous state, regional and federal regulatory initiatives are under development or are becoming effective, thereby creating a disjointed approach to GHG emissions limitations, potential carbon pricing and climate-related procurement activities.
+We intend to remain active in the discussions related to these legislative and regulatory changes.

 Our exposure on this issue includes both the direct and indirect financial risks associated with the regulation of GHG emissions, as well as potential physical risks associated with climate change adaptation.
-We are continuing to review the physical risks related to climate change.
+We periodically review the physical risks related to climate change.
 As an energy-intensive business, we have a broad range of GHG emissions sources, such as iron ore furnaces and kilns, mobile equipment, EAFs and integrated steelmaking facilities, among others.
-As such, among our most significant regulatory risks are: (1) the costs associated with on-site emissions levels (direct impacts) or the reduction thereof; and (2) indirect costs passed through to us from energy providers and other suppliers (indirect impacts).
+As such, our potential regulatory risks include: (1) the costs associated with on-site emissions levels (direct impacts) or the reduction thereof; and (2) indirect costs passed through to us from energy providers and other suppliers (indirect impacts).

 Internationally, mechanisms to require or incentivize emissions reductions are being implemented in various countries, with differing designs and stringency, according to resources, economic structure and politics.
-However, some foreign competitors may benefit from less stringent climate-related requirements, providing those foreign competitors with a cost advantage on their products.
+However, some foreign competitors outside of the U.S. and Canada may benefit from less stringent climate-related requirements, providing those foreign competitors with a cost advantage on their products.

-Due to the potential variety of federal, state or international carbon restriction schemes, our business and customer base could suffer negative financial impacts over time as a result of increased energy, environmental and other costs to comply with the limitations that could be imposed on GHG emissions.
-We believe our exposure can be reduced by numerous factors, including engaging with relevant stakeholders and policymakers on potential GHG regulation and legislation; emissions reduction opportunities, such as energy efficiency, industrial electrification, carbon capture, utilization and sequestration, renewable energy and fuel flexibility, such as hydrogen; and other efficiency-improving material inputs, products and technologies.
+Due to potential carbon restriction schemes, our businesses and customer base could suffer negative financial impacts over time as a result of increased energy, environmental and other costs to comply with the limitations that could be imposed on GHG emissions.
+We believe our exposure can be reduced by numerous factors, including engaging with relevant stakeholders and policymakers on potential GHG regulation and legislation; emissions reduction opportunities, such as energy efficiency, industrial electrification of process heating, carbon capture, utilization and sequestration, renewable energy and fuel flexibility, such as hydrogen; and other efficiency-improving material inputs, products and technologies.